 The advantage of Tatt2Away compared to laser methods are many.
 For the studio owner, it is another related service they can offer that will enhance the quality of their work.
 For clients seeking tattoo removal, Tatt2Away means less of an investment in time and money, less pain, proven and visible results, all of which adds up to a more satisfactory outcome.

-As Tatt2Away can target specific sections of a tattoo using a process called DESCoverup® it is the perfect beginning to an effective coverup.
+As Tatt2Away can target specific sections of a tattoo using a process called Tatt2Revise, it is the perfect alternative to a traditional coverup.

 Until now, the rule of thumb with coverups was larger and darker – to successfully mask the old ink, the new work had to cover a larger area and use heavier, darker color.
 Being able to break up the pattern of the old ink, essentially drawing the eye away from the existing tattoo, means a coverup isn’t limited to size, placement and color.
 Even with tribal tattoos done with black pigment, just a few Tatt2Away treatments may be adequate to rejuvenate enough skin so that the new design doesn’t have to be denser than the one underneath.